 Director of Operations

-Director of Fall Concert Band, Fall Symphonic Band, Spring Concert Band, and Spring Collegiate Band
+Director of Fall Concert Band, Spring Collegiate Band, Spring University Band, and Jazz Lab Band II

+Professor Fletcher joined the Purdue faculty in the fall of 2016 as a visiting instructor and is currently serving as Director of Operations for Purdue Bands and Orchestras in addition to conducting Fall and Spring Concert Bands.
 Doug is married to Amy Fletcher, who teaches in the Greenfield-Central Schools.
-The Fletchers currently reside in Muncie with their two black labs, Bailey and Boaz.
+The Fletchers currently reside in West Lafayette with their two black labs, Bailey and Boaz.